Migrate WordPress Site without plugin: Step-by-Step Guide

 WordPress Migration: Why not use a plugin?

 There are some WordPress plugins that are supposed to help you migrate your WordPress installation.
 But some are paid or do not work properly.
-Therefore I find the manual migration of WordPress all the more interesting.
-Without a plugin, the move of your WordPress website is also quite easy to implement and you always have full control over the entire process.
+Therefore, I find the manual migration of WordPress all the more interesting.
+Without a plugin, the move of your WordPress site is also quite easy to implement, and you always have full control over the entire process.

 First we need to move all files to the new webspace of the new server.
 If you only want to change the domain of your WordPress site, you can skip this step.